mamba-org/micromamba-docker/README.md

 If GNU `parallel` is available on the `$PATH`, then the test suite will be run in parallel using all logical CPU cores available.

+[Pre-commit](https://pre-commit.com/) should be enabled after cloning the repo by executing `pre-commit install` in the root of the repo.

 ### Road map

 The current road map for expanding the number of base images and supported